dirkgroenen/mopidy-mopify/README.md

 [![Support me with some coffee](https://img.shields.io/badge/donate-paypal-orange.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QUDAJBCJVP2G6)
 [![Support me with some coffee](https://img.shields.io/badge/donate-pledgie-orange.svg)](https://pledgie.com/campaigns/28130)

+> Note [06-04-2020]: I'm no longer actively maintaining this project, but please do let me know when you're encountering critical issues preventing you from using this extension.

 Mopify is a web client for [Mopidy](https://github.com/mopidy/mopidy).
 Instead of most other Mopidy web clients, Mopify aims to provide a complete music experience.